jtcasablanca/workbench-example-agentic-rag/README.md

 </p>

 ## The Agentic RAG Application

-This application uses an agentic approach to add a few extra steps to the typical RAG pipeline.

 * First, an LLM evaluates your query for relevance to the index and then routes it to the DB or to search by [Tavily](https://tavily.com/).
   * Index relevant queries trigger a retrieval step followed by a grading step, followed by the generation step.